 In the early days of electric vehicles, it wasn't unusual for a driver to be forced to leave the electric car at home and take the gas guzzler instead.
 It was a practical decision borne out of a combination of a limited range between charges, and no options except the 11-16-hour charge of a standard electrical outlet.

-There are now close to 1,000 Level 2 chargers across B.C. – stations that will fully charge most vehicles in less than five hours.
-And there are 30 BC Hydro-installed DC fast chargers that will do that same job in less than 30 minutes, plus another nine Tesla superchargers for use by Tesla owners.
+There are now more than 1,000 Level 2 chargers across B.C. – stations that will fully charge most vehicles in less than five hours.
+And there are 50 BC Hydro-installed DC fast chargers that will do that same job in 30 minutes or less, plus a small network of Tesla superchargers for use by Tesla owners.

 Three new rebates, funded with $1.85 million from the Province of British Columbia as part of its Clean Energy Vehicle Program and administered by Plug In BC, are available now through March 31, 2020 (or while program funding lasts).